An application of $p$-adic integration to the dynamics of a birational transformation preserving a fibration: Introduction

-\begin{rem} The second assumption of Theorem \ref{main result} is automatically verified if $\pm K_B$ is big; remark however that, if $K_B$ is big, i.e. $B$ is of general type, then the group of birational transformations is finite, which implies the conclusion of the Theorem. \\ If $X$ is irreducible symplectic and $\pi\colon X\to B$ is a regular fibration onto a smooth projective manifold, then $K_B$ is ample, i.e. $B$ is Fano (see \cite[Corollary 1.3]{MR2130616}). \end{rem}
+\begin{rem} The second assumption of Theorem \ref{main result} is automatically verified if $\pm K_B$ is big and $g$ is a pseudo-automorphism; remark however that, if $K_B$ is big, i.e. $B$ is of general type, then the group of birational transformations is finite, which implies the conclusion of the Theorem. \\ If $X$ is irreducible symplectic and $\pi\colon X\to B$ is a regular fibration onto a smooth projective manifold, then $K_B$ is ample, i.e. $B$ is Fano (see \cite[Corollary 1.3]{MR2130616}). \end{rem}

+By the same approach we also obtain an analogous result concerning groups of transformations.
+Recall that the group $\Aut(X)$ of automorphisms of $X$ can be naturally seen as a Zariski-open subset of the Hilbert scheme of subvarieties of $X\times X$, which endows it with a natural topology; we denote by $\Aut_0(X)$ the connected component of the identity of $\Aut(X)$ and by $\Bir(X)$ the group of birational transformations of $X$.

+\begin{THM} Let $X$ be a complex projective manifold with $\kappa(X)\geq 0$ and let $G\subset \Bir(X)$ be a group of birational transformations of $X$.
+Suppose that there exist a dominant rational map $\pi\colon X\rato B$ onto a projective manifold $B$ which is preserved by $G$ and let $\pi_*G$ denote the image of the natural morphism $\pi_* \colon G \to \Bir(B)$.
+Assume that \begin{enumerate} \item the quotient $G/(G\cap \Aut_0(X))$ is finitely generated; \item all elements of $\pi_*G$ preserve a big line bundle $L$. \end{enumerate} Then $\pi_*G$ is finite. \end{THM}